Anxiety over squatters, fueled by TikTok, inspires a wave of legislation

 So far, Florida and West Virginia have enacted laws that classify squatting as a criminal act.
 Florida’s law creates a process for sheriffs to remove squatters.
 Georgia Republican Gov. Brian Kemp this week signed a similar bill into law.

-Several other states — including Alabama, New Jersey, Ohio, Pennsylvania and South Carolina — have pending legislation.
-The anti-squatter fervor also has spread to Capitol Hill, where a U.S. House bill would make squatting a deportable offense.
+Several other states — including Alabama, New Jersey, Ohio, and Pennsylvania — have pending legislation.

+In South Carolina, senators last month attached an anti-squatting measure to a bill on ejecting people in recreational campers who refuse to leave a campground.

+The amendment proposed by Senate Majority Leader Shane Massey would allow homeowners to seek their local sheriff’s help in removing a squatter immediately, after the sheriff verifies the person is unlawfully living there.
+The squatter could be arrested for trespassing.

 “After video evidence of their plan to take over homes emerged, we’re ensuring Floridians are protected from this egregious and brazen scheme,” said Florida Republican Attorney General Ashley Moody in a news release when that state’s bill became law.
 She criticized President Joe Biden’s border policy in the same release.